Francill99/PseudoLikelihood_Analysis/README.md

 ArXiv: https://arxiv.org/abs/2507.05147

 The code released has been produced to run simulations for pseudolikelihood training of a binary, two-bodies interaction model.
-This code prensents two custom dataset: random binary data and random features binary data.
+This code has two built-in custom dataset: random binary data and random features binary data.

 ---